 OGC Review

-When the OGC receives an RC package, an OGC paralegal will verify that all required documents are present.
+When the OGC receives an IC package, an OGC paralegal will verify that all required documents are present.
 If documents are missing, the paralegal will contact the owner or the owner’s representative, with copy to the site/project manager, to obtain the missing documents and forward them to the OGC.
-Once all documents are received in the OGC, an attorney will review the RC package to determine if the proposed RC is ready for signature or requires changes.
+Once all documents are received in the OGC, an attorney will review the IC package.
+If the PRSR is proposing an RC, the attorney will determine if the proposed RC is ready for signature or requires changes.
 After reviewing the RC and supporting documentation, the attorney will provide a list of questions and requested changes to the RC text, if any are needed.
 The attorney will route the memorandum consisting of questions and requested textual changes to the owner or the owner’s representative and to the site/project manager.
+If an alternative IC such as local ordinance(s) or MOA is proposed, then the attorney will review the IC package, including the local ordinance(s) or MOA for sufficiency to address the type of contamination and restrictions needed.

-Typically, the owner will reply with a new draft of the RC, additional supporting documents, if requested, and a letter answering questions.
+Typically, the owner will reply with a new draft of the RC, if applicable, additional supporting documents, if requested, and a letter answering questions.
 The OGC lawyer will review the new information.
-This process may have several iterations before agreement is reached regarding additional documentation and the text of the RC.
-If the OGC lawyer communicates directly with the owner’s counsel, he or she should copy the site/project manager so the site/project manager knows the status of the RC at any given time.
-During this process the site/project manager should be aware of the amount of time the owner takes to reply to FDEP requests for more information or new drafts of the RC.
+This process may have several iterations before agreement is reached regarding additional documentation, answers to questions, and the text of the RC, if applicable.
+If the OGC lawyer communicates directly with the owner’s counsel, he or she should copy the site/project manager so the site/project manager knows the status of the IC package at any given time.
+During this process the site/project manager should be aware of the amount of time the owner takes to reply to FDEP requests for more information or new drafts of an RC.

 It should be noted that if an owner’s response takes more than 60 days, the site/project manager should inquire in writing as to the delay.
-If a response is not forthcoming, the site/project manager can recommend enforcement of Chapter 62-780, F.A.C. at the site.
-The restrictive covenant process should not extend for long periods of time as site conditions may change and other intervening events may make the conclusion of the process difficult.
+If a response is not forthcoming, the site/project manager can recommend enforcement of Chapter 62-780, F.A.C., at the site.
+The IC process should not extend for long periods of time as site conditions may change and other intervening events may make the conclusion of the process difficult.

 Notice

-After the FDEP has issued its letter confirming approval of the recommended conditional closure, and in any case prior to FDEP signature of the document, notice and a 30-day opportunity to comment on the conditional closure proposal is provided in the following manner:
+After the FDEP has issued its letter confirming approval of the recommended conditional closure, and in any case prior to FDEP approval of the IC, notice and a 30-day opportunity to comment on the conditional closure proposal is provided in the following manner:

 Constructive Notice -to local governments with jurisdiction over the property where the contaminated site is located, and to residents of any property subject to the proposed IC by publication of a Constructive Notice of Intent to Approve Use of Institutional Controls.
 See Attachments 19-23; and